Dinesh281197/AD-HOC-INSIGHTS/README.md

 ## Challenge

-AtliQ Hardwares identified a gap in their ability to make quick, smart data-informed decisions.
+AtliQ Hardwares identified a gap in their ability to make quick, smart, data-informed decisions.
 To bridge this gap, they aimed to expand their data analytics team by hiring junior data analysts proficient in both technical and soft skills.
 Their Data Analytics Director, Tony Sharma, devised an SQL challenge to evaluate these skills.

 ## My Task